 Overhauling original doors and windows and retaining period features is often cheaper than replacement, adding value in the process by enhancing period character.
 In many cases, the original door and window timbers and joinery were of far better quality than today’s equivalents.
 Fitting secondary glazing to original windows is often a good ‘best of both worlds’ solution.
 If modern double-glazed units have misted, you can save a lot of work by replacing just the glazing panels, rather than the whole window.

-With roofs, localised repair may be all that’s needed in most cases.
+Localised repair of a roof may be all that’s needed in most cases.
 Surveyors can sometimes pass premature death sentences when there may be another 10 or 20 years’ lifespan left.

-When the housing market is buoyant there’s usually a high demand for building services, making it hard to find good builders at a reasonable price.
+When the housing market is buoyant there’s usually a high demand for building services, making it hard to find a builder at a reasonable price.
 It can be tempting to pick the cheapest builder who can start next week, but if a quote price is super-cheap there’s normally a good reason: perhaps they forgot to include something, or simply just got their sums wrong.

 Renovation can turn into a nightmare if your builders or subcontractors fail to do a good job.
 Always be suspicious of an estimate or quote that is considerably cheaper than all the others, or someone who is available for work immediately.
 Ask for references, and speak to their previous clients.